-Fuel poverty is caused by a low income combined with higher than average energy costs which depend on fuel type used and a home's energy efficiency levels.
-In the Melton Borough over 2,300 households are fuel poor, this is 10.8% of all households and it is in line with the regional average.
+To be in fuel poverty a low income household must also have higher than average energy costs, which will depend on the type of fuel used and a home's energy efficiency.
+In the Melton Borough over 2,300 households are officially considered fuel poor, that is 10.8% of all households, which is in line with the regional average.
+These statistics are likely to underestimate the total number of households who struggle with their energy costs, many low income households struggle with the cost of living and would significantly benefit from lower energy costs as would a number of moderate income households with very high energy costs, that take up a large proportion of their total income.